LLM in Commercial Law

 David Cabrelli has been a lecturer in law since 2003 after having practised commercial law and corporate law for six years.
 His research interests lie in the fields of commercial law, labour law/employment law, company law, and private law.

-The staff teaching on this programme are subject to change for 2019/20.
+The staff teaching on this programme are subject to change for the 2023-24 academic year.
 Staff listed as on sabbatical will not be available to teach for the duration of their sabbatical.

 If you have any questions about the LLM in Commercial Law please don't hesitate to contact us.